jonharrity/Bugageddon/readme.md

 ### The Wrath of Bug

 Tower defense game with mana system using bugs as soldiers!
-Using the GridWorld framework, this is a sample GameBug project.
+Using the GridWorld framework, this is a sample GameBug project for the AP java curriculum.

 ![screenshot](https://raw.githubusercontent.com/jonharrity/Bugageddon/master/screenshot.png "Screenshot of program")